We are the community we serve

 I feel fortunate that I get to work with our amazing staff and supporters, a team of passionate people from widely diverse backgrounds who are all committed to building a more equitable valley.

-Manager, Adult-focused Programs
+Manager of Adult-focused Programs

 I love working with Valley Settlement because we are offering the most powerful weapon in the world, education.
 Education is the key to improve the quality of life of our participants, be more inclusive, and have a strong community.
 I appreciate the diversity of my colleagues, participants, and our background experiences.
 This makes us really special.

-Valley Settlement’s twelve-member board is deeply committed to the long-term sustainability and growth of the organization.
+Valley Settlement’s eleven-member board is deeply committed to the long-term sustainability and growth of the organization.
 All board members contribute financially to the organization, and dedicate their time to ensuring the organization is advancing its mission effectively.

-Paula Losada Nickell, President
+Paula Losada Nickell

 Paula joined the Valley Settlement board of directors after having volunteered her time in Valley Settlement’s Learning with Love program for families with infants and toddlers.
 Paula has volunteered in the communities she’s lived in both in the US and Colombia, including her family’s Foundation in Cali, Colombia.
 Paula earned a BS in Engineering from the Colorado School of Mines.
 She then returned to Bogota, Colombia to start her engineering career.
 Paula left the workforce once she became a parent and returned to the US with her husband while he earned an MBA.
 Prior to that, she attended a bilingual high school in Bogota, Colombia.
 Paula and her husband Jonathan moved with their three children to Aspen in 2013 as their oldest daughter wanted to attend High School in the US.

-Dr. Doug Jones, Treasurer
+Dr. Doug Jones

 Ana is the daughter of Cuban parents who fled Cuba after the revolution and believes that education is critical to reaching your full potential.
 She brings more than 25 years of experience in the nonprofit and government arenas and the unifying factor over her career has been to be or bring the voice of those who are marginalized in society to the conversations where decisions are being made.
 Ana is currently a senior program officer at the Gates Family Foundation.
 Her primary focus is on education and engaging with communities in Colorado’s rural and urban areas to increase equity and achievement for low-income students.
 She has had the honor of being a middle school teacher as well as helping to launch a charter school in Denver.
 Prior to joining the foundation, Ana was a facilitator at The Civic Canopy where she convened groups of stakeholders, including the people impacted by the decisions made by systems.
 Before working at the Canopy, Ana was the director of Victim Services Network at the Denver District Attorney’s Office where she led a collaborative aimed at improving services for unserved and underserved victims in the city and county of Denver.
 She was also a case manager at the Denver District Attorney’s Office Juvenile Diversion program and the founder of the Acquiring Talent Through Art (A.R.T.T.) program.
 Prior to the District Attorney’s office, Ana worked with runaway and homeless youth and homeless families.
 Ana brings the experience of working with complex projects in education, health, and community building in a variety of cultures and contexts.